ayys/gson/README.md

 A GSON-JSON-INVALID exception is thrown if an error is found during JSON parsing with a list of two elements as argument.
-The first element of list contains line number and second element contains column number wherein the syntax error occured.
+The first element of list contains line number and second element contains column number wherein the syntax error occurred.

 Here is a simple example to demonstrate exception handling with gson.